EvanForsythe/BB485/week01.md

 <div style="border: 1px solid black; padding: 10px; margin: 10px 0;">
    <strong>Task 4: reading in a fasta file and storing sequences in a dictionary object.</strong>
    <ol>
-      <li>Open a new python notebook.
-Name the notebook and save in your home directory.</li>
+      <li>Create a new python script.
+Name the script and save in your home directory.</li>
       <li>Create a variable that stores the full path to the fasta file (from the last task) as a string object</li>
       <li>Use the block of python code above to read in fasta file and create a dictionary. </li>
       <li>Print the names of all the sequences in the dictionary (i.e. the 'keys' of the dictionary.</li>